Melway

 Melway, colloquially referred to as Melways or The Melways, is a street directory for Melbourne, Victoria, Australia and its immediate surrounds, including the city of Geelong.
-Formerly a highly ubiquitous directiory, Melway is currently in its 48th edition—the 2021 edition— released in July 2020.
+Formerly a highly ubiquitous directory, Melway is currently in its 50th edition, the 2024 edition.

 History

-Merv Godfrey and another partner conceived Melway in the 1950s.
-Sadly, that partner died in 1961.
-Godfrey set out to secure a new partner, and found Iven Mackay.
-Together, they developed the first Melway.
-After five years of work and research, the first edition was released in May 1966.
-Some sceptics felt that Melway would fail to sell because its price at the time was $2.50, nearly twice that of its nearest competitor.
+Melway was conceived by Merv Godfrey and Ray Harrison in the 1950s.
+After Harrison died in 1961, Iven Mackay was recruited by Merv as the new partner for the project.
+Godfrey and Mackay developed the first edition of Melway, which was released in May 1966.
+Melway initially faced skepticism toward its market potential due to its selling price of $2.50, nearly twice that of its nearest competitor.
 All of the 106 original maps were hand-drawn in ink.
 First editions of Melway can sell for around $500 on the second-hand market.
-A reprint of the first edition was released in 2012 and can be purchased from Melway for $150.
+A reprint of the first edition was released in 2012, and can be purchased from Melway.
 The original maps from the first edition can be viewed online via a clickable map.

-By the early 1980s, Melway was the most popular street directory in Melbourne, holding over 80 per cent of the market; indeed "Melway" had begun to be used as a generic term for any street directory.
-The current RRP for a 2017 Melway is $62.95, but many retailers sell Melway for around $40.
+By the early 1980s, Melway was the most popular street directory in Melbourne, holding over 80 per cent of the market, and "Melway" had begun to be used as a generic term for any street directory.

 In 1982, after the fourteenth edition of Melway had been released, it was awarded the International Cartographic Association Excellence Award, as well as the inaugural award for Cartographic Excellence from the Australian Institute of Cartographers.
 Ausway won the Australian award again in 1994 for its first edition of Sydway.